US Diplomatic Passports Kehl

 STETTIN, GERMANY 1901

-At Stettin, in Pomerania, where there are an excellent ship-building establishment, ironworks, and many other manufacturies, a carpenter in the ship-yards, will receive about ninety cents a day for eleven hours’ work.
+At Stettin, in Pomerania, where there are excellent ship-building establishments, ironworks, and many other manufacturies, a carpenter in the ship-yards, will receive about ninety cents a day for eleven hours’ work.
 As Mr. John E. Kehl, United States Consul, informed me, In America, a carpenter commonly expects $2.50 to $3 a day for eight hours’ work, and sometimes more.
 A blacksmith in the German city earns less than the carpenter, a molder more, or about one dollar a day; a painter receives about seventy-five cents, while a laborer is doing well to get fifty-five to sixty cents a day.
 Carpenters, and other workers not employed regularly, commonly earn more per day or do piecework, which brings them more substantial returns.
 In some parts of Germany, notably in the Rhine districts, wages range higher than those here given, while in other regions which I visited, they are lower.
 (Great insight on costs and wages at the time).
 US Diplomatic Passports Kehl

 GRAF ZEPPELIN (LZ 127) ATLANTIC FLIGHT, October 11, 1928 US Diplomatic Passports Kehl

 One of the most exciting passengers is Col. Emil Herrera, himself both an airplane and airship pilot, head, and leading spirit of military and civil aviation in Spain.
 “I am going on this trip,” he stated, “to make a thorough investigation connected with the proposed airship line from Seville to Buenos Aires.
 The Spanish government will subsidize this line.
 We are building what will be the two largest hangars in the world for the type of airship we expect to start for America.
-One will be at Seville and the other in Buenos Aires.
+One will be in Seville and the other in Buenos Aires.

 Herrera is going without an American visa and hopes that government officials will understand the circumstances that prevented him from getting his visa on his arrival at Lakehurst.
 This fact also caused some criticism of American Consul, John E. Kehl, at Stuttgart.

-Col Herrera’s decision to go with the Graf Zeppelin came unexpectedly and suddenly, and he said he had not time to get a visa in Madrid.
+Col Herrera’s decision to go with the Graf Zeppelin came unexpectedly and suddenly, and he said he had no time to get a visa in Madrid.
 When he arrived here, he said he hoped that the American Consul would give him the visa when that official came here to fix up the Zeppelin officers and crew.

 Consul Kehl declined and insisted that Col. Herrera goes to Stuttgart, a journey for which there was not time enough because of the possibility that the Graf Zeppelin expected to get away Wednesday.
-Consul Kehl, who is here, is undoubtedly within his formal rights but thus exposed himself to unpleasant criticism of those who say he might have extended the courtesy to the Spanish official going to Buenos Aires from New York.
+Consul Kehl, who is here, is undoubtedly within his formal rights but thus exposed himself to unpleasant criticism from those who say he might have extended the courtesy to the Spanish official going to Buenos Aires from New York.
 US Diplomatic Passports Kehl

 When Col. Herrera could not travel because he lacked the visa, Dr. Eckener said he would take him and satisfy the immigration department and accept the responsibility that the Spanish official would not remain in America in violation of the immigration act.